Pavly Gerges

 GitHub - TechDemo - Maven-central

 Description: An entity component system (ECS) framework featuring strong articulations among components from different systems through controller interfaces.
 The API is powered by a caching system that enables caching data in different configurations.
 Operational interactions take place within the system manager through the controller objects.
+The API provides a strong abstraction based on the data-centered architecture with the ability to model complex systems, such as: Human Interface Devices (HID) APIs, and language processing and translational APIs.

 Automata4j Framework